BrighterCommand/Brighter/docs/adr/0016-use-configuration-as-code-not-by-convention.md

-# 16. Use Configuration As Code
+# 16. Use Configuration As Code, Not Configuration By Convention

 Date: 2024-07-17